Edoardo Magri

-Career
+Sports career

-Edoardo Magri participated in Malta’s Olympic debut in Water polo at the 1928 Summer Olympics in Amsterdam (these were his only Olympic Games).
+Edoardo Magri participated in Malta's Olympic debut in Water polo at the 1928 Summer Olympics in Amsterdam (these were his only Olympic Games).
 During this tournament, he played in two matches.

 In the first round he played against the national team of Luxembourg (Malta's first game at the Olympics).
 The Maltese team won the match 3-1 and Magri was one of the goal scorers.
 The next two matches were lost by the Maltese team and they did not win any Olympic medals (0–16 against France and 0–10 against the United States respectively; Magri did not play in the match against France).
 This placed Malta at fifth place from a starting field of 14 teams.

-Magri’s club affiliation was with his hometown team Sliema United that was later (1930) renamed Sliema A.S.C.
+Magri's club affiliation was with his hometown team Sliema United that was later (1930) renamed Sliema A.S.C.
 Sliema Aquatic Sports Club is the most successful club on the island.
 As Sliema United, the club won its first Division 1 League in 1925 and again in 1929.

+Writing career

+Edoardo Magri was a Maltese author who published in both Maltese and Italian between 1936 and 1960, contributing to various fields including culture, sociology, law, and history.
+Due to limited media coverage during his active years and minimal promotion beyond professional networks, his publications remained somewhat obscure, with most surviving copies now held in private collections and university libraries.

+Magri collaborated with Anthony Joseph Montanaro Gauci, another prominent Maltese judge, especially in the fields of law and cultural studies.

+Most of Magri's publications, including drafts and lesser-known manuscripts, are preserved at the University of Malta Library, with many of them remaining uncatalogued and inaccessible to the public.
+This archival status has contributed to the relatively low visibility of his contributions in contemporary scholarship.